bootstrap-vue/bootstrap-vue/src/components/dropdown/README.md

 sets some basic styles which are suitable in most situations.
 By default it's width will be the same as the widest `<b-dropdown-item>` content.
 You may need to place additional styles or helper classes on the component.

+### Closing the menu via form interaction
+Clicking buttons inside of a `<b-dropdown-form>` will not automatically close the menu.
+If you need to close the menu using a button (or via the form submit event), call the `hide()` method on the `<b-dropdown>` instance, as is shown in the above example.

+The `hide()` method accepts a single boolean argument.
+If the argument is `true`, then focus will be returned to the dropdown toggle button after the menu has closed.
+Otherwise the document will gain focus once the menu is closed.

 ## Accessibility